 From a health perspective, cynophobia poses the same threat that many severe phobias do – the everyday nature of their trigger means that many cynophobics could be living in a consistent state of fear and dread.
 This takes a long term toll of the body and the heart.
 Socially, this phobia can be surprisingly crippling.
 As people love their pets so much, they don’t tend to be sympathetic to those who display irrational fear of their beloved animal friend.
 They can see a cynophobic’s fear as insulting and ironically, it can even trigger the dogs to be more on edge.

 Common treatments for cynophobia often resemble treatments for other phobias.
 Forcing yourself to increase your exposure to animals while guiding yourself through relation techniques can work, but it can also be hazardous without proper guidance.
-Find the best way to confront to object of your fear here at GoMentor.com, where you can find trained counselors who can address your issues and help you discover how to push past the panic to a more rewarding lifestyle.
-In addition, the online counseling can offer the emotional support you need to better deal with everything that comes with cynophobia.
+Find the best way to confront to object of your fear here with GoMentor 24/7, where you can find trained counsellors who can address your issues and help you discover how to push past the panic to a more rewarding lifestyle.
+In addition, the online therapy and counselling can offer the emotional support you need to better deal with everything that comes with cynophobia.